Best Dumb Phone Models in 2022

-Back in the 1990s, the Nokia 3310 was the synonym for excellence and the definition of a mobile phone.
+For a lot of people, the 90s were defined by the grunge band Nirvana, the hit sitcom Friends, and the Nokia 3310 - a mobile phone synonymous with excellence.
 Today, this model is back with a vengeance, packed with a couple of unique features.
 There were two revivals of this model in 2017 and 2019.
-We will focus on the 2019 version.
+We’re focusing on the 2019 version.

-The 2.4-inch display has a vivid selection of colors, from dark black to fresh blue.
-And the QVGA screen resolution of 240×320 pixels will do the job for most things.
-The only exception is internet browsing which can appear a bit stuffy and illegible at times due to meager resolution.
+The 2.4-inch display has a vivid selection of colors, including black and blue, and the QVGA screen resolution of 240x320 pixels will get the job done for most of the things that you’ll use the device for.
+The only exception is internet browsing which can be a bit tricky at times with this resolution.

-The earlier revival version only had a 2G network, but the newer models have a 3G network support inclusion.
+The 2017 version only had a 2G network, but the newer models come with 3G network support.
 The GSM network bands are 900/1800, along with 2.1 Bluetooth connectivity support.
-And all of this is powered by the Nokia series 30+ operating system globally and YunOS 4G version in China.
+All of this is powered globally by the Nokia series 30+ operating system.
+Meanwhile, in China, the 4G version runs on YunOS.

 Nokia 800 Tough